aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

     This will make it easier to compare future experiments to be able to tell what is working.
     ![](https://amazon-forecast-samples.s3-us-west-2.amazonaws.com/common/images/workshops/Experiments_excel.png)

+22. Remember,  [from Step 1 from Best Practice](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#bestpractice), Improving forecast accuracy for specific items—such as those with higher prices or higher costs—is often more important than optimizing for all items.
+By exporting the Predictor backtest exports, item-level accuracy can be calculate for specific items or groups of items, without needing a hold-out data set.
+[See our notebook for an example of custom item-level metrics from Predictor backtest exports](https://github.com/aws-samples/amazon-forecast-samples/blob/master/notebooks/advanced/Item_Level_Accuracy/Item_Level_Accuracy_Using_Bike_Example.ipynb).

 <br>

 ## Iterating Models and What-if Best Practices<a name="iteratebp"/>